Fox Hill, Off Bradford Road, Bath

 - Approx. five minute walk to bus stop leading you directly to city centre

-PROPERTY DESCRIPTION No agent or administration fees and available immediately.
+PROPERTY DESCRIPTION No agent or administration fees.

 Outside is a large drive which has space for four to five cars, plus a double garage, workshop and generous sized front and rear gardens.

 The Landlord is keen on somebody moving in as soon as possible, but is flexible for the right person.

 Whether you are a growing family or just looking for some extra space, this property does not disappoint and ticks all of the boxes.

 A little history about the local area: